wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 ## Level System & Odds System
 Chance of getting each cost in each level is different <br>
-In this experiment we're gonna test from level 7 to 10, to see each level gold needed for finding 5-Cost 3-Star Unit <br>
+As we can see 5-Cost Unite start to appear at level 7, so in this experiment we're gonna test from level 7 to 10, to see each level gold needed for finding 5-Cost 3-Star Unit <br>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/bc4ee11a-0ee8-448f-a3a3-1d0f5be5f48e" width="100%" alt="Odds">
 </div>